EdwinHawkYu/Chess/README.md

 ## Future enhancements
-1. Checkmate and move-prevention
+1. Stalemate, Checkmate and Move-prevention.

-2. Undo Button
+2. Undo Button.

 3. Update JS to include a nested array containing all of the piece details.

+4. Add castling and en passant functions.